 - a few sprigs cilantro chopped

-- Wash beef bones/tendon in cold water.
+- Rinse beef shank/bones/tendon in cold water.
 Drain.

 - Fill up a large pot of cold water.
 Bring to a boil.

-- Transfer the beef bones to a crock pot.
+- Transfer the beef shank/bones/tendon to an Instant Pot.

-- Add the beef stock and cover with additional water so that all the bones are submerged.
+- Add the beef stock and cover with additional water so that all the beef/tendon are submerged.

-- Remove the beef shank and pick out the bones.
+- Remove the beef shank (remove any bones) and beef tendon.
 Place the meat aside.

 - In the meantime, cook the bok choy in a large pot of boiling water for about 1-2 minutes.
 Don't overcook the bok choy, since it will continue to cook slightly with the heat of the soup.
 Remove the bok choy and set it aside.

-- Next, using the same boiling water, cook about 1 lb of dry wheat noodles according to the directions on the package.
-Drain the noodles.
+- Next, using the same boiling water, cook about 1.5 lb of dry or fresh wheat noodles according to the directions on the package.

 - Enjoy the spicy beef noodle soup immediately.